joemoose/dungeoneers.d20/docs/combat.md

 ### Declaring Actions

 At the beginning of every round, the GM describes the actions likely taken by your opponents.
-All the players then declare their character’s intentions for the round before rolling any dice.
+All players then declare their character’s intentions for the round before rolling any dice.

 ### Determining Fast and Slow Turns

-Next, all combatants determine whether their declared actions involve a *fast* or *slow* round.
+Next, determine whether the declared actions involve a *fast* or *slow* round.

 A **fast** round consists of taking only a **single action**, such as: